-Could it be that these failed attempts discouraged you from continuing to do more?
-You selected answers in this survey that describe a disenchantment of sorts.
-For example, you are aware that there is an increasing trend to highlight the negative consequences of progress, of capitalism, or of society in general, and this seems to make you feel uncomfortable, even upset.
+Certainly, you are aware that there is an increasing trend to highlight the negative consequences of progress, of capitalism, or of society in general, and this seems to make you feel uncomfortable, even upset.

-It is possible that you, yourself, sense a personal tension between the gravity of what we are facing as humanity, and your individual bewilderment about what you might actually do to help prevent or solve the problems.
-For instance, you may feel that climate change is too complex to be attributed to our mere daily behaviors.
+It is possible that you, yourself, sense a personal tension between the gravity of what we are facing as humanity and your individual bewilderment about what you might actually do to help prevent or solve the problems.
+For example, you may feel that climate change is too complex to be attributed to our mere daily behaviors.

-In addition, the tension may put into question the values with which you were raised or grew up, and this is likely an uncomfortable experience, particularly if these values are important for you, or have been an important part of your identity.
+In addition, the tension may put into question the values with which you were raised or grew up, and this is likely an uncomfortable experience, particularly if these values have been important for you, or are an important part of your identity.
+For instance, achievement, competition, being a winner, not being a loser, and success may have been important foundations of who you are.
+You may wonder what makes them suddenly feel wrong!?

-Achievement, competition, being a winner, not being a not a loser, and success may be important foundations of who you are.
-You may wonder what makes them suddenly feel wrong.
 These may be difficult dilemmas for you right now.